-There are six schools at Tokyo Institute of Technology (the 'Institute'): School of Science, School of Engineering, School of Materials and Chemical Technology, School of Computing, School of Life Science and Technology, and School of Environment and Society.
+There are six schools for science/engineering graduate students at Institute of Science Tokyo (the 'Institute'): School of Science, School of Engineering, School of Materials and Chemical Technology, School of Computing, School of Life Science and Technology, and School of Environment and Society.
 Each school offers a two-year master's degree program and a three-year doctoral degree program.
 In addition, a two-year professional master's degree program in the Department of Technology and Innovation Management is offered by the School of Environment and Society.
-(Articles 2 and 6 of the Tokyo Institute of Technology Graduate School Regulations, "Graduate School Regulations")
+(Articles 2 and 6 of the Institute of Science Tokyo Graduate School Regulations, "Graduate School Regulations")